 Infants and toddlers are introduced to solid foods at six months or when developmentally appropriate.
-Only after the nutritionist has consulted with parent(s) and determines that solid foods are being offered at home is a plan is developed.
+Only after the Health & Nutrition Services Manager has consulted with parent(s) and determines that solid foods are being offered at home is a plan is developed.

-ABCD Early Head Start serves USDA approved formula and provides iron fortified infant cereal and appropriate foods to all infants in our care.
-If you breastfeed your infant, the program can offer you resources needed to ensure that your child receives the breast milk.
+ABCD Early Head Start serves USDA approved formulas and provides iron fortified infant cereal and appropriate foods to all infants in our care.
+If you breastfeed your infant, the program can offer you space and resources needed to ensure that your child receives your breast milk while in the program.